adam2am/anti-mouse/less-motion/#features.md

 # Current
-- tab as expected
+- + double caps > shift (working integrated, but not every button, especially when layout switched / KR-EN-CN)
-- + double caps > shift (working in isolation, partially)
+- change delete to d, and backspace little bit further to ' so no missclick when moving